AndroidPillars/Git/README.md

   $ touch .gitignore
   ```
   <b>For Example</b>,
-  - If you exclude files or folders just enter their names in .gitignore file.
+  - If you wanna exclude files or folders just enter their names in .gitignore file.
   &nbsp;
   ```ruby
   Sample.txt